 The Thesis Advisor that is the final arbiter of the necessary form and parts of thesis and the suggestions below are meant to be modified with that in mind.
-There are Word templates in the Thesis Writer's Guide which can be quite helpful and are designed to facilitate discussions with between the candidate the Thesis Advisor about formatting.
-It is important to understand that these are only a useful way to start that conversation. (https://libguides.bates.edu/thesis_writers)
+There are Word templates in the Thesis Writer's Guide which can be quite helpful and are designed to facilitate discussions with the candidate and the Thesis Advisor about formatting.
+It is important to understand that these are only a useful way to start that conversation. (http://libguides.bates.edu/thesis_writers)